jon-jacky/home/commonplace.md

   to prove some of them -- but possibly not all of them.

-  For example, when I was a PhD student, I had not read the details of the proof of the theorem of Deligne which attached a *p*-adic Galois rep- resentation to a modular form, a key result from the interface to the theory of modular forms upon which my entire PhD work was based.
+  For example, when I was a PhD student, I had not read the details of the proof of the theorem of Deligne which attached a *p*-adic Galois representation to a modular form, a key result from the interface to the theory of modular forms upon which my entire PhD work was based.
 In fact, at that time there was only really a sketch proof of the result in the literature.
 This was not however a problem, because the proof of